 A 2009 study by the National Academies of Practice found $765 billion in excessive costs in the US healthcare system.
 These costs were incurred by unnecessary services or unnecessary choice of higher-cost services or providers, inefficiencies, insurance administrative inefficiencies and documentation, fraud, prices that were simply unexplainably high, and missed prevention opportunities.
 These extra costs need to be cut if we want to get off our current, unsustainable course.

 There is an enormous discrepancy among costs for procedures depending on location and insurance.
-A knee replacement in Sacramento, CA costs on average $57,504 in Sacramento, but only $30,261 on average in Riverside, CA. If you need a pregnancy ultrasound in Cleveland, OH, it will cost $522, but you will pay just over a third of that if you drive 60 miles to Canon.
+A knee replacement in Sacramento, CA costs on average $57,504, but only $30,261 on average in Riverside, CA. If you need a pregnancy ultrasound in Cleveland, OH, it will cost $522, but you will pay just over a third of that if you drive 60 miles to Canon.
 Hospitals charge different prices depending on whether the patient is insured, who the patient’s insurer is, and even which plan the patient has with that insurer.
 All of the different prices for the same care creates an administrative nightmare that contributes to the excessive costs mentioned above.
 For this reason, pricing needs to be standardized, and presented up front, regardless of insurance.
 To achieve this, I support an all-payer system that allows insurance providers to jointly negotiate prices.
 This will increase the bargaining power of insurance companies to obtain lower prices from healthcare providers, as well as standardize costs of medical procedures.

 Tens of billions are spent on unnecessary procedures and tests to protect against liability, and on malpractice insurance and lawsuits.
 To help reduce these costs, we need to cap non-economic awards in these cases.
 This will reduce malpractice insurance costs and reduce incentive to run unnecessary procedures and tests.
 Wisconsin already does this, but other states need to follow.